LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 _Introduction to quaternions and rotations in 3D._

-_Upadate 11 December 2021: This post was featured on HackerNews and briefly hold the top spot.
+_Update 11 December 2021: This post was featured on HackerNews and briefly hold the top spot.
 Please see this [link][HackerNews] for the full discussion.
 Minor modifications have been done based on the comments._

 [HackerNews]: https://news.ycombinator.com/item?id=29510237